 Can I still use my computer?

 Yes, your computer will still turn on and you’ll still be able to use your programs and surf the Internet.
-However, applications such as Google Chrome and Mozilla Firefox will eventually drop their respective browsers for Windows 7 users.
-Another popular browser, Microsoft Edge, does not work on Windows 7 at all.
+However, applications such as Google Chrome and Mozilla Firefox will eventually also stop supporting Windows 7.
+Microsoft Edge already doesn’t work on Windows 7.

-Additionally, you might experience hardware issues.
-Wireless bluetooth keyboards and mice might not pair properly with your Windows 7, and new drivers to connect speakers or printers might not work properly.
+Additionally, you might experience hardware issues, such as wireless keyboards and mice not pairing properly with your Windows 7 computer.
+Or new drivers to connect speakers or printers might not work properly.
+Other programs like your antivirus will likely stop support Windows 7 too.

 What steps should I take?

 Also make sure to up your FixMeStick usage on those Windows 7’s for an extra layer of protection.
-Try running it twice a month instead of just once.
+Try running it weekly instead of just once a month.
+This way even if your antivirus and operating system aren’t protected you’ll have peace-of-mind knowing your computer is clean of viruses.
+Want to try it?
+Click here.

 Should I Upgrade to Windows 10?